GoogleCloudPlatform/community/tutorials/load-testing-iot-using-gcp-and-locust/index.md

 ### Code repository

-For software development, you can duplicate LTK into your own git repository.
-This way you can push changes, create branches, and manage access.
+You can duplicate LTK into your own git repository.
+This way you can push changes, create branches, and control access.
+Forking Google's community tutorials is not recommended for custom development work.

 To duplicate LTK into your own Github repository: